 ‘Sure,’ she says.
 ‘I’ll have a look at it.’

 When I was shortlisted for the Terry Pratchett Award I went to the prize-giving and tried my elevator pitch on several publishing industry veterans.
-And guess what, one of the pitches paid off and A Kill in the Morning was bought and published by Transworld.
+And guess what, one of the pitches paid off and Transworld bought and published A Kill in the Morning.
 My elevator pitch worked!